deepchecks/deepchecks/docs/source/getting-started/index.rst

-Start Working with the Package!
+Start Working with the Package
 =================================
-To get started with deepchecks with 5 lines of code, head to :doc:`/examples/guides/quickstart_in_5_minutes`, and launch

-For additional usage examples and for understanding the best practices of how to use the package, stay tuned, as this package is in active development!
+Now it's time to :doc:`get started </index>` with deepchecks!